PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 <tr>
 <td><code>outputImages</code></td>
 <td><code>object</code> | <code>null</code></td>
-<td>See the description of the <code>img</code> attribute in the result of the pipeline prediction.
+<td>See the description of the <code>img</code> attribute of the result of the pipeline prediction.
 The images are in JPEG format and are Base64-encoded.</td>
 </tr>
 <tr>
 <td><code>inputImage</code> | <code>null</code></td>